speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-10-03-[OS] Deadlocks.md

 - If graph contains no cycles => no deadlock.
 - If graph contains a cycle =>
-  - if only one instance per resource type, then deadlock.
+  - if only one instance per resource type, then **deadlock**. (충분조건)
-  - if several instances per resource type, possibility of  deadlock.
+  - if several instances per resource type, possibility of deadlock. (필요조건)